UNIT 1: DATA IN THE ARTS AND HUMANITIES

 -Rockwell and Sinclair, “The Measured Words: How Computers Analyze Text”, 25-43

-More hands on with different corpora, including AI-created
+More hands on with different corpora

 Top